Zerotask/vscode-rust-extension-pack/README.md

 # Rust Extension Pack

-Rust Extension Pack is a collection of extensions that can help you write and test [Rust](https://www.rust-lang.org) applications in Visual Studio Code.
+Rust Extension Pack is a collection of extensions that can help write, test and debug [Rust](https://www.rust-lang.org) applications in Visual Studio Code.

 ## Included extensions
 By installing Rust Extension Pack, the following extensions are installed: